MobilityDB/JMEOS/src/readme_jar.md

 # Readme to generate the jar file and integrate it in an other directory - IntelliJ IDE 2023.1
 ## A. Generation (Already done for you)
 ### 1. Libmeos.so
-  Add libmeos.so file, containing the basic meos library, into the libs directory.
+  Add libmeos.so file, containing the basic meos library, into the lib directory.
 For simplicity, it was already done in this project.
 ### 2. Pom.xml
   Add manually the libmeos plugin into the Maven dependency through the pom.xml file **<build>**.
 Again for simplicity, it was already done for you.
 ### 3. Installation